 - This is just part of my income, I also have “direct” freelancing clients that don’t go through job sites (and other income streams as well).

-When I set out to write this freelancing guide, my vision was to cover all the basics you need to know if you want to get started freelance writing and earn a full or part-time living.
+When I set out to write this freelancing post, my vision was to cover all the basics you need to know if you want to get started freelance writing and earn a full or part-time living.
 I wanted to make it complete, yet as concise as possible.
-I wanted to make it the most helpful single piece of information about how to make money freelancing online you’ll ever read.
+I wanted to make it the most helpful single piece of information about how to make money freelancing you’ll find online.

 That said, it’s intended to be the essential guide that forms the foundation of the FYF website.
 So, if you feel something needs to be added or amended to benefit our community, drop me a line.
 Your input might just help someone struggling to earn money freelance writing and get them the breakthrough they need to realize their dream.